 - Must be accepted by the Sheriff for the program.

-Reserve Officers are required to perform a minimum of sixteen hours of duty each month.
+Reserve Officers are required to perform a minimum of ten hours of duty each month.
 Reserve Officers must work a minimum of four consecutive hours, and may not work more than twelve hours per shift.
 Duty assignments may be made by the Reserve Commander or his designee.

 GCSO IS AN EQUAL OPPORTUNITY EMPLOYER